Tasmia-Ishika/trendy_wardrobe_flutter_project/README.md

-# Trendy Wardrobe App using MySQL, Flutter & Dart
+# Trendy Wardrobe

-This app is called "Trendy  Wardrobe"
+This app is called "Trendy  Wardrobe.
+I made this app using MySQL database, Flutter framework & Dart Language.

 ## About App